Commissioner Viviana DeCohen

 Dr. Branch is a public and urban policy scholar with a focus on racial socioeconomic and political disparities.
 She uses her skills, knowledge, and abilities to raise the visibility of human rights challenges and uses her public policy training to mitigate the disparities and create policy solutions to close these gaps.
 As an equity advocate, Dr. Branch works to make the invisible visible by exposing and reframing harmful speech and language in social policy and other narratives.
 She does this by helping people to think critically about how language assigns and transfers blame for inequity to those at the margins of society.
 She promotes social justice-minded education and restorative policies that advocate targeted economic, political, and social rights and opportunities.
 Dr. Branch cultivates strategies for individual and collective action for success.

-Special Assistant for Outreach Activities Morgan Woodson
+Special Assistant for Outreach,

 Contact the Department: (518)-474-6114 | [email protected]